Mercury in Newborns in the Lake Superior Basin

 Information for Health Care Providers

-The “Mercury in Newborns in the Lake Superior Basin” study was conducted by the MDH Environmental Health Division from 2007 to 2011, in collaboration with state newborn screening programs in Minnesota, Wisconsin, and Michigan.
-It was primarily funded by the U.S. Environmental Protection Agency (EPA), with additional funding provided by the MDH Division of Environmental Health and the MDH Environmental Health Tracking and Biomonitoring Program.
+The “Mercury in Newborns in the Lake Superior Basin” study was conducted by the MDH Fish Consumption Advisory Program and the MDH Public Health Laboratory from 2007 to 2011, in collaboration with state newborn screening programs in Minnesota, Wisconsin, and Michigan.
+It was funded by the U.S. Environmental Protection Agency (EPA), the MDH Fish Consumption Advisory Program, the MDH Public Health Laboratory and the MDH Environmental Health Tracking and Biomonitoring Program.

 Go to > top